jingjielim/tic-tac-toe-client/README.md

 # Tic Tac Toe

 An implementation of the age old game of Tic Tac Toe.
+An implmentation of a perfect AI using Minimax algorithm in Game Theory is included.

 ### Technologies